Bounds on the Threshold Ramsey Multiplicity of Ramsey Numbers with Many Colors: Introduction

 \end{defi}

-Occasionally, the \textit{critical} adjective, as suggested by Conlon in a communication to Caicedo \cite{28132}, is omitted from the definition of $m_k(s)$ and it is instead referred to as the \textit{multiplicity} of the diagonal Ramsey number $R_k(s)$.
-We opt to avoid this shortening here, since there is a related concept that is also sometimes called the Ramsey multiplicity (and probably more frequently) that we will not address, which might otherwise cause confusion \cite{gasarch2020open}.
+Occasionally, $m(s_1,\hdots,s_k)$ is also called the \textit{critical multiplicity}, as was suggested by Conlon in a communication to Caicedo \cite{28132}.
+This terminology is less common, perhaps because of the potential for confusion with a related concept also called Ramsey multiplicity \cite{gasarch2020open}, which we will not address.

-Not too much is known about the Ramsey multiplicity, even in the two color case.
-For example, $m_2(2)=1$, $m_2(3)=2$, and Piwakowski and Radiziszowski have shown with the assistance of a computer, that $m_2(4)=9$ \cite{piwakowski2001ramsey}.
-The obvious bound given by the probabilistic argument \cite{burr1980ramsey} yields that $m_2(s)\leq {R_2(s) \choose s}2^{1-{s \choose 2}}$.
-No good lower bounds are known--indeed, whether the critical multiplicity increases monotonically is an open question \cite{26040}.